Lurene Tuttle

-Lurene Tuttle (August 29, 1907 – May 28, 1986) was an American actress and acting coach, who made the transition from vaudeville to radio, and later films and television.
+Lurene Tuttle (August 29, 1907 – May 28, 1986) was an American actress and acting coach who made the transition from vaudeville to radio, and later to films and television.
 Her most enduring impact was as one of network radio's more versatile actresses.
 Often appearing in 15 shows per week, comedies, dramas, thrillers, soap operas, and crime dramas, she became known as the "First Lady of Radio".

 Early years

-Tuttle was born August 29, 1907, at Pleasant Lake, Indiana, into a family with strong ties to entertainment.
-Her father, Clair Vivien Tuttle (1883–1950), had been a performer in minstrel shows before becoming a station agent for a railroad.
+Tuttle was born August 29, 1907, in Pleasant Lake, Indiana, into a family with strong ties to entertainment.
+Her father, Clair Vivien Tuttle (1883–1950), had been a performer in minstrel shows, then became a station agent for a railroad.
 Her grandfather, Frank Tuttle, managed an opera house and taught drama.
-Her mother was Verna Sylvia (Long) Tuttle.
-She discovered her own knack for acting after moving with her family to Glendale, Arizona.
+Her mother was Verna Sylvia (née Long) Tuttle.
+She discovered her knack for acting after moving with her family to Glendale, Arizona.
 She later credited a drama coach there for "making me aware of life as it really is—by making me study life in real situations."

 After her family moved to Southern California, Tuttle appeared in productions at the Pasadena Playhouse, then joined the vaudeville troupe Murphy's Comedians.
 By the time of the Great Depression, Tuttle had put her vocal versatility to work in radio, and within a decade, she became an in-demand actress in the medium.

 Radio roles

 Tuttle's radio debut came in 1936 when she appeared on Hollywood Hotel with Dick Powell.
 Despite having never performed before a microphone, Tuttle's audition won her a three-year contract with the program.

 Thirteen years later, one newspaper columnist called her "quite possibly the most-heard woman in America."

 On radio's The Adventures of Sam Spade she played just about every female role, including Spade's secretary Effie Perrine.
 She appeared in such shows as The Adventures of Ozzie and Harriet and concurrently appeared on The Great Gildersleeve as the niece Marjorie Forrester.
 Tuttle had regular roles in such shows as Brenthouse, Dr. Christian, Duffy's Tavern, One Man's Family, The Red Skelton Show (as Junior's mother and as Daisy June, roles that she shared with Harriet Nelson), Hollywood Hotel, and Those We Love.

 Dr. Christian was unusual in that the show, according to critic Leonard Maltin in The Great American Broadcast: A Celebration of Radio's Golden Age, solicited scripts from listeners (one of whom was a young Rod Serling) and put them on the air—with a little help.
 Tuttle recalled:

 The real writers on the show had to fix them quite often a lot, because they were really quite amateurish.
 But they had nice thoughts, they had nice plots.
 They just needed fixing; the dialogue didn't work too well.

-Tuttle guest starred on the radio police series Dragnet, starring Jack Webb, Lux Radio Theater, The Screen Guild Theater and Suspense, in the episode "The Sisters", with Rosalind Russell.
+Tuttle guest starred on the radio police series Dragnet, starring Jack Webb, Lux Radio Theatre, The Screen Guild Theater and Suspense, in the episode "The Sisters", with Rosalind Russell.
 In The Whistler, she played good and evil twins and used separate microphones to stay in character for each twin.